 The SWIFT international payment network is one of the largest financial messaging systems in the world.
 The majority of cross-border payments outside of the Eurozone are sent via SWIFT which uses BIC and IBAN to identify and apply funds to bank accounts worldwide.

-It is essential that the details of the bank account to which funds are being transferred are correct if speed is of the essence for an international money transfer.
+The details of the bank account to which funds are being transferred must be the details of the bank account to which funds are being transferred must be perfect if speed is of the essence for an international money transfer.
 All too often, funds are delayed in the international banking system due to incorrect account details preventing funds from being applied to the beneficiary account.
 This can potentially delay a transfer by weeks due to the recall and re-sending of funds with amended correct details.

 Let’s examine the most common factors that play a role in how long an international bank transfer takes:

 The most common method used to transfer money internationally to a beneficiary overseas is through wire transfer.
 These can also be more expensive (varies by bank) than other options but they can be the quickest option depending on factors like currency and destination.
 When making non-urgent payments in Euros within the Eurozone, SEPA payments are a cost-effective method of transferring money.

 2. Currency used

 Popular global currencies like the Euro, Sterling, and the US Dollar are regularly traded on foreign exchange markets.
 This means that transfers in these currencies will normally be completed as quickly as possible.
 Transferring rare or exotic currencies may take longer to reach your beneficiary.